 Jill shot her a nasty look but dropped the exchange.
 She didn't have time for such petty nonsense.

-Ryker wrapped his arms around Darci's trembling body.
+Ryker held Darci's trembling body.
 He knew DeAngelo was depressed, but couldn't wrap his mind around the scene he just witnessed.
 Who was with him last?
 Darci said Jill couldn't find him.
 Does Jill know something?
 What about Brynn?
 And Gunnar…did Gunnar have something to do with this?
 What if it wasn't a suicide?

 Darci sobbed as she buried her head in his shoulder.
 "I talked to Jill earlier today.
 She said DeAngelo was mumbling something about Gunnar and the world coming to an end.
 She thinks Gunnar is the key to solving these pranks.
 Do you know about DeAngelo's calorie-busting machine?"